-If you see any of the signs and symptoms above, visit your child's health care provider to talk about a referral to an eye doctor (pediatric ophthalmologist or pediatric optometrist).
-The referral should go to an eye doctor trained and experienced with working with infants and young children.
+You may want to visit your child's medical doctor to talk about a referral to an eye doctor (an optometrist or an ophthalmologist).
+It is helpful if the eye doctor is trained and experienced with working with young children.

 Most vision problems can be corrected if they are detected and treated early.
-Appropriate eye care is important to help your child have the best vision possible to learn and develop.
+Appropriate eye care is important to help your child have for good vision now and as they age into adulthood as well as older adult ages.